Dizziness and Vertigo With MS: 9 Facts and Ways To Manage | MyMSTeam

 Dizziness and vertigo in MS may be caused by new or growing MS-related lesions.
 Specifically, MS-related dizziness and vertigo can result from lesions in the pathway responsible for coordinating visual information, spatial information, and other data to help a person navigate through space.
 This pathway is called the vestibular system.
 It is key to helping you know where you are relative to your surroundings and maintaining proper equilibrium (balance).

-MS lesions may also be found on the brainstem where it connects the inner ear (which is essential to balance) to the brain.
+MS lesions can be found on the brainstem where it connects the inner ear (which is essential to balance) to the brain.
 They may also form on the cerebellum — the area of the brain that helps with balance.
 Demyelination in these regions may worsen symptoms of dizziness.

 4. MS Flare-Ups Can Worsen Symptoms Like Dizziness

-Dizziness and vertigo can occur during an MS flare-up — a period of worsening symptoms.
-Flare-ups happen periodically for most people diagnosed with relapsing forms of MS, which include clinically isolated syndrome (CIS), relapsing-remitting MS (RRMS), and active secondary progressive MS (SPMS).
-Flare-ups, also known as exacerbations, are usually associated with a new lesion on the CNS.
-These periods usually develop gradually, over hours or days, and subside after a time.
+Dizziness and vertigo can occur during an MS flare-up — a period when symptoms become worse.
+Flare-ups can happen periodically for most people diagnosed with relapsing forms of MS, which include relapsing-remitting MS and active progressive MS. Flare-ups, also known as exacerbations, are usually associated with a new lesion on the CNS.
+These periods usually develop gradually, over hours or days, and lessen after time.

 5. Vertigo and Dizziness Can Be Side Effects of Medications